top of page

 Internship Requirements

 • Completion of the internship entails 130 hours of activity on the farm.
-This equates to 10 hours per week for three months, but can be done flexibly Tuedays through Saturdays.
+This equates to 8 hours per week for four months, but can be done flexibly Tuesdays through Saturdays.
 These hours do not include time in the Permaculture Design Course (PDC), but do include hands-on training in a variety of skills.

 • All interns must live nearby and have the ability to provide their own lunch, accommodation, and transportation to/from the farm.
 Unfortunately we don't have extra room and board available to house interns.
 (We hope to offer this at some point in the future, though.)